SophieAu/imperial-splendour-site/data/content/posts/2020-10-03-october-20-developers-blog.md

 </center>

 The other - and last - British unit is the West Indies Militia artillery.
 This means in the West Indies you can only recruit some 6 pounder guns with inferior stats.
-Proper artillery was to be shiped from Europe!
+Proper artillery has to be shipped from Europe!

 ![GB West Indies Militia artillery](../_img/GB West Indies Militia Artillery.jpg "GB West Indies Militia artillery")